-On August 28, 2018, the lawsuit was notified to all defendants, except for Servicios Logísticos Arauco SpA.
-After 5 years of filing the lawsuit, on September 7, 2023, ASODUCAM modified its lawsuit, withdrawing it with respect to Servicios Logísticos Arauco SpA.
-In the Rol Ingreso case 31.570-2022, pursued before the Most Excellent Supreme Court, an appeal was filed on the merits, referring to the same facts of this trial Rol C-757-2018, in which they are part Asoducam and others, and Maderas Arauco S.A. and Celulosa Arauco y Constitución S.A., the parties conciliated, as recorded in the minutes of November 22, 2023.
-In said conciliation, which did not imply a payment or disbursement for ARAUCO, since the parties agreed to the withdrawal of the claim by Asoducam, which had to materialize no later than January 22, 2024.
-A la fecha, esto no ha ocurrido, razón por la cual el 29 de enero de 2024, Maderas Arauco S.A. y Celulosa Arauco y Constitución S.A. dieron cuenta al Juez de Letras de Constitución, en los autos rol C-757-2018, del desistimiento de la Asoducam, acordado en la misma.
+II.
+Celulosa Arauco y Constitución S.A., final judgment, due to loss of profits, and (c) Forestal Arauco S.A., Maderas Arauco S.A. \$5,000,000,000 (MUSD 5,700 as of December and Servicios Logísticos Arauco SpA.
+31, 2023) for moral damage.
+On August 13, 2018, the Association of On August 28, 2018, the lawsuit was notified to Truck Owners of Constitución ("Asoducam") all defendants, except for Servicios Logísticos filed a lawsuit for forced compliance plus Arauco SpA.
+After 5 years of filing the lawsuit, compensation for damages before the Court on September 7, 2023, ASODUCAM modified of Letters of Constitución (C-757-2018), its lawsuit, withdrawing it with respect to against Celulosa Arauco y Constitución S.A., Servicios Logísticos Arauco SpA.
+In the Rol Forestal Arauco S.A., Maderas Arauco S.A.
+Ingreso case 31.570-2022, pursued before and Servicios Logísticos Arauco SpA. the Most Excellent Supreme Court, an appeal The lawsuit is based on alleged breaches of was filed on the merits, referring to the same agreements for the allocation, distribution facts of this trial Rol C-757-2018, in which and supply of cargo volumes from 2001 and they are part Asoducam and others, and 2005 entered into by Asoducam associates Maderas Arauco S.A. and Celulosa Arauco y Constitución S.A., the parties conciliated, with Forestal Arauco S.A initially, and then supposedly with Servicios Logísticos Arauco as recorded in the minutes of November 22, SpA., in favor of the two other defendants, 2023.
+In said conciliation, which did not imply Celulosa Arauco and Constitución S.A. a payment or disbursement for ARAUCO, and Maderas Arauco S.A. requests forced since the parties agreed to the withdrawal compliance with the contract, plus CLP\$ of the claim by Asoducam, which had to 575,000,000 (MUSD 656 as of December 31, materialize no later than January 22, 2024.
+2023) as compensation for damages and as A la fecha, esto no ha ocurrido, razón por la cual a subsidy (a) \$ 11,189,270,050 (MUSD 12,757 el 29 de enero de 2024, Maderas Arauco S.A. as of December 31, 2023), for consequential y Celulosa Arauco y Constitución S.A. dieron damage; (b) CLP\$ 11,189,270,050 monthly cuenta al Juez de Letras de Constitución, en during the entire course of the trial, until los autos rol C-757-2018, del desistimiento de the contract is declared terminated in the la Asoducam, acordado en la misma.